 See Pet addendum for more info on leasing at Island Palm communities. https://winnmilitary.entrata.com/media_library/12710/56e6e646732f3523.pdf

-Your pet’s most recent rabies vaccination must not be expired when your pet arrives in Hawaii.
-90 days have had to elapsed from the second rabies vaccination so don’t wait to get your pet vaccinated.
-If you arrive before that your pet goes into quarantine until you make the 90 days from second vaccination.
+1) Your pet’s most recent rabies vaccination must not be expired when your pet arrives in Hawaii.
+30 days have had to elapsed from the second rabies vaccination so don’t wait to get your pet vaccinated.
+If you arrive before that your pet goes into quarantine until you make the 30 days from second vaccination.

 Rabies vaccination usually occurs before 3 mo old and within 12 months from the first vaccination.
 If you have a gap that may be a problem so call the Animal Quarantine before you do anything.
-Now you know it’s likely you cannot avoid quarantine if you bring a puppy under 10 months old after all this process is said and done.

 Rabies vaccination paperwork must have a “wet signature” on them with the original metal tag.
 Make sure you tell your Vet you are moving to Hawaii and they will help you navigate the process up to the OIE-FAVN blood test.